 The Distinguished Woman in Higher Education Leadership Award is presented annually by the Michigan ACE Network.
 It is the highest honor the MI-ACE Network presents.

 In an organization that attracts the involvement of academic and administrative leaders in higher education and those who aspire to follow in their footsteps, it is a challenging task to single out just a few of the many who have pioneered change and championed the voices of women in their profession.

 Despite the challenge, in 2001 the Michigan ACE Network chose to encourage an increased public awareness of women’s particular contributions at the college and university level by creating the “Distinguished Woman in Higher Education Leadership Award.”
-This award, which has become a singular award in higher education, honors Michigan women who have distinguished themselves by providing outstanding leadership to women in their institutions, in their profession and in society at large.
+This award honors Michigan women who have distinguished themselves by providing outstanding leadership to women in their institutions, in their profession and in society at large.
 The award recognizes groundbreaking work on behalf of women that is outside the scope of the nominee’s formal faculty or staff responsibilities.
 Honorees have distinguished themselves as advocates for women and catalysts for change.

 Click here for nomination criteria